exafmm/pyexafmm/README.md

 PyExaFMM
 </h1>

-The goal of PyExaFMM is to develop a version of ExaFMM that is written in Python as much as possible without sacrificing performance.
+The goal of PyExaFMM is to develop a highly performant implementation of the particle FMM that is written in Python.
+The utility of FMM algorithms are hindered by their relatively complex implementation, especially for achieving high-performance.

-It is envisioned that the library mainly uses Numpy, Numba, Numexpr, and Multiprocessing to achieve high performance.
-For offloading onto heterogenous devices PyOpenCL and PyCuda may also be added.

-## Milestones

-1) Availability of all basic tree data structures in Python
-1) Basic non-optimised KI FMM on Python level
-1) Analysis of potential performance bottlenecks and further optimisations using PyOpenCL
-1) Support for distributed compute devices
-1) Offloading on Nvidia GPUs with PyCuda
+PyExaFMM is particle KIFMM [1], written in pure Python with some extensions.
+Representing a compromise between portability, east of use, and performance.

 ## Install